Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 Given a sequence with N-1 tokens, a large language model can be defined as :

-This probability distribution is encoded in the model’s weights (Transformer Architecture), consisting of a backbone network (transformer layers) and a final classifier output layer (a simple neural network with an intermediate layer).
-(Image of the GPT Architecture)
+The probability distribution is encoded as weights in the model’s architecture, consisting of a backbone network (transformer layers) and a final classifier layer.

-The output of the backbone network is popularly referred to as an embedding vector.
-These embeddings are the model’s representation of a token, generated by multiple self-attention layers where the model encodes contextual information into each token’s embeddings.
+The output of the backbone network is often referred to as an embedding vector.
+These embeddings are the model’s representation of a token, generated by multiple self-attention layers where the model encodes contextual information from the sequence into each token’s embeddings.

 These embeddings are then fed as inputs to the classifier layer C⊤ to produce unnormalized Log Probabilities (Logits)